AngelList: History

 In November 2022, AngelList Talent was spun out as a separate company and rebranded as Wellfound.

+In June 2023, AngelList announced its acquisition of Nova, an investor management software for institutional private funds.
+The purchase supported CEO Avlok Kohli's initiative to expand AngelList's customer base to include private equity.

 Involvement in the JOBS Act

 In mid-2012, Naval Ravikant and Kevin Laws, AngelList's chief operating officer, were active in Washington in his support for the Jumpstart Our Business Startups Act (JOBS Act), a law that eased many of the United States' securities regulations with the aim of making it easier for companies to either go public or to remain private longer while continuing to raise capital.
 He was in discussion with "Senate and Congressional staffers, Steve Case, and influential Congressmen who would listen."
 During the same period, he organized an online petition that attracted 5,000 signatures on a letter to Senate leaders in support of the Act.
 Later in 2013, Naval Ravikant wrote a letter to the SEC to object to changes in the JOBS Act that he believed "could create disastrous unintended consequences for the startup community."